 Pawleys Island at the southern end of South Carolina’s Grand Strand is a pristine beach retreat with a history of welcoming summer visitors since the eighteenth century.
 Pawleys Island was named for founder George Pawley, whose father – Percival Pawley, Sr. – received a land grant on the Waccamaw Neck in 1711.
 With consistent ocean breezes, the island became a safe harbor from summer mosquitoes for nearby rice planters.

 Located 25 miles south of Myrtle Beach and 70 miles north of Charleston, the island is only half a mile wide with three and a half miles of shoreline.
 The well-weathered simplicity of this small beach community is cherished by residents and visitors alike, and no commercial buildings are allowed on the island.

-The creek meets the ocean around the bend at the north end of the beach.
-The inlet here is a popular spot for windsurfing and beach combing, as a great tidal pool forms here during low tide.
+The creek meets the ocean at the north end of the beach.
+The inlet here is a popular spot for windsurfing and beach-combing as a large pool forms here during low tide.
 Views of Litchfield Beach can be seen in the distance, as seen in the photo below.

 Parts of Pawleys Island are listed in the National Register:

 The island exemplifies a way of life in its beauty, its setting and its overall landuse.
 Pawleys is one of the earliest of South Carolina’s summer beach settlements and maintains integrity in the natural relationship of marsh, beach and dune.
 The unusual number of old houses which have been maintained enhances the natural environment to which they are well adapted.